 What Incurable Illness Treatments Don’t Do

-When friends and family go on a “I want to cure you” tangent, it is usually because they want your treatments to do what they cannot do.
+When friends and family go on an “I want to cure you” tangent, they usually want your treatments to do what they cannot do.

 They want your treatments to: